 Gaming is enhanced on RecalBox with the cheat codes, a Rewind tool (to help you undo in-game mistakes) and screenshot functionality.

 Without the slick UI of the EmulationStation, PiPlay has a more traditional, text-based user interface.
 It’s a stable emulation solution, however, with good support for popular controllers.
-Just make sure it supports the platforms you wish to emulate!

-Describing itself as “a lightweight Linux distribution that transforms a small computer into a full blown emulation console,” Lakka also uses RetroArch.
+Describing itself as “a lightweight Linux distribution that transforms a small computer into a full-blown emulation console,” Lakka also uses RetroArch.
 Supporting around 40 emulators with thousands of games, Lakka is a strong alternative to RetroPie and RecalBox.

+Game ROMs can be uploaded to Lakka from a separate PC over your network.
 By booting with BerryBoot or NOOBS, you can dual-boot Lakka alongside other Raspberry Pi operating systems.

 Which Emulation Suite Should You Choose?

-For a more specific experience (featuring emulators you’re actually going to use), meanwhile, try PiPlay, Lakka, or PES.
+For a more specific experience (featuring emulators you’re actually going to use), meanwhile, try Batocera, PiPlay, Lakka, or PES.

 To enjoy games (or even applications) on an emulator, you’ll need to acquire ROMs.
 Both game ROMs and BIOS ROMs are required.
 It’s easy to overlook the requirement for the BIOS ROMs, but without these, the emulators cannot launch the games.